We analyzed Obama’s White House Photographs and noticed something BIG missing... | John Hawkins' Right Wing News

 - Comment Now 0

-President Obama and has family have officially left the White House and moved into the world of previous presidents.
+President Obama and has family have officially left the White House and have moved into the world of previous presidents.
 History will certainly tell what his story was.
-But for now twitter seems to be he biggest source trying to show us who he was as a president.
+But for now, twitter seems to be he biggest source trying to show us who he was as a president.

 In an attempt to share and archive the former president the official photographer has released over twenty one hundred pictures of Obama from his time serving as president.